 Placement students are covered by the University’s Insurance.
-The student cannot receive payment for this placement (or else the insurance is void).
-The University's personal accident policy covers the Student for disablement occurring whilst on field expeditions or practical placement anywhere in Australia, New Zealand and in Territorial waters.
-The University's public liability and professional indemnity policies provide cover for the Student whilst on placement but do not indemnify the Placement Provider.
+The student cannot receive payment for this Placement (or else the insurance is void).
+The University's personal accident policy covers the Student for disablement occurring whilst on field expeditions or practical Placement anywhere in Australia, New Zealand and in Territorial waters.
+The University's public liability and professional indemnity policies provide cover for the Student whilst on Placement but do not indemnify the Placement Provider.

 The Topic Coordinator assesses the student for their mark (which is either a Non Graded Pass or Fail) and maintains ongoing relationships with the industry partners.

 Students are also required to complete Preplace as part of this topic.
 The web address for self-registration in Pre-Place is http://www.flinders.edu.au/teaching/pre-place .
 Students can self-enrol in Pre-Place from this site